aspose-pdf/Aspose.PDF-API-References/english/net/aspose.pdf/color/lightgreen/_index.md

 ---
 title: LightGreen
 second_title: Aspose.PDF for .NET API Reference
-description: Gets a system-defined color that has an ARGB value of FF90EE90.
+description: Gets a system-defined color that has an ARGB value of c FF90EE90.
 type: docs
 weight: 700
 url: /net/aspose.pdf/color/lightgreen/
 ---
 ## Color.LightGreen property

-Gets a system-defined color that has an ARGB value of #FF90EE90.
+Gets a system-defined color that has an ARGB value of \c \#FF90EE90.

 ```csharp
 public static Color LightGreen { get; }